 Fact: Tragically, the only delegates that could possibly serve in such a modern convention would be called from our current crop of political figures, who are guilty of creating the constitutional confusion that currently exists in the nation.
 In his day James Madison warned against holding another constitution convention, stating that such a convention “would probably consist of the most heterogenous characters,” certainly from both parties.
 We may be absolutely assured that NONE of the American Founding Fathers will be delegates to this proposed convention.
 Where in the entire world today may we find even one or two statesmen of the character and understanding exhibited by George Washington, Benjamin Franklin, George Mason, James Madison, James Wilson, and the others who, under the inspiration of God, framed our marvelous Charter of Liberty: The United States Constitution?
 We will search the world in vain for such individuals.
 Who, today, will sit in the seats occupied by those who brought forth the Constitution of 1787?
 NONE I would trust!

 Rather than try to change what is not flawed, the promoters should seek to make popular the sound and good principles defined within our magnificent Constitution, and overthrow the false philosophies which are currently embraced by the people and leaders alike!
-In his magnificent Farewell Address Washington wisely counseled:

 - USC Art.
 V